Structure: Stadium roof

 Structural Engineer: Geiger Engineers

 PFEIFER Structures has completed the roof renovation of the iconic Carrier Dome at Syracuse University in Syracuse, New York.
-The new roof is a metal-fabric hybrid, with the center being made of PTFE membrane.
+The new roof is a metal-fabric hybrid, with the center being made of a PTFE membrane.
 The new roof replaces the old, 220-ton air-inflated roof.
-The PTFE roof is supported by a complex cable net grid designed by PFEIFER Cables.
+A complex cable net supports the PTFE roof.
 Protruding from the cable net are arching steel tubes.
 The membrane rests on the arches, creating a “bubbly” visual from both outside and inside the dome.

 The $118 million dollar roof will save the university thousands of dollars in the long run.
 The old roof had to maintain a consistent air pressure to prevent it from collapsing.
 Now, the roof is supported by a cable net system and the steel crown truss surrounding the roof.
 The PTFE material is semi-translucent, which allows for daylight to bring natural light to game days.
 Between the reduced electricity for lights and not having to keep the building at a high air pressure, the University of Syracuse will see their return on investment for the new roof in the long run.